Nadun24/count-down/README.md

 # count-down
-Simple count down that used html, css, and js
+Simple count down web app that used html, css, and js